-This guide is the ultimate toolkit for employee resource group (ERG) professionals to plan, build, and grow their ERG programs.
+This is the definitive toolkit for employee resource group (ERG) professionals to plan, build, and grow their ERG programs.
 This guide is for small and large DEI teams, providing complete instructions and best practices for fostering a thriving and engaged employee resource group program.

 We'll cover everything from developing, planning, launching, and managing ERG programs that support and empower your employees.